 Hybrid cloud computing offers the benefits of scalability, in addition to the benefit of improved innovation as discussed above.

 A hybrid cloud configuration offers the ability to scale up or down without investing in additional permanent infrastructure.
 You can pay on demand when you want to test a new product, or simply to accommodate a temporary increase in computing load for any reason.
 For example, you may temporarily need additional bandwidth to execute a data-intensive project.
 Upon project completion, you can terminate the lease of these temporary resources.
-This benefit not only reduces capital expenditures, it also limits competition for the bandwidth required by your normal operations.
+This benefit not only reduces capital expenditures, but it also limits competition for the bandwidth required by your normal operations.

-A business can realize this same pay on demand benefit to allow adjustments for changes to market conditions, for example, meeting demand for a large volume irregular sale.
-In fact, some cloud providers offer assignment and release of resources, whether bandwidth or storage space, automatically adjusted based on usage.
+A business can realize this same pay on demand benefit to allow adjustments for changes to market conditions, for example, meeting the demand for a large volume irregular sale.
+In fact, some cloud managed service providers offer assignment and release of resources, whether bandwidth or storage space, automatically adjusted based on usage.

 From a tactical standpoint, for example, you could move from configuration option #2a to #4, then back to #2a upon projection completion or decline of temporary demand.